ksaurabh1407/observability-demo/README.md

 In this project, we will build a obesrvability pack for cloud native solutions.
 This pack will contains the following dashboards:
 1. Kubernetes cluster metrics
-2. Application metrics (includimh distributed tracing)
+2. Application metrics (including distributed tracing)
 3. SLOs/SLIs & Error budgets

 ## Dependencies